 American Express’s pricing is in a state of flux at the moment.
 The company is moving merchants (that process less than $1 million annually) to a pricing model called OptBlue, which functions more like Visa and MasterCard’s interchange and less like Amex’s old ESA or One Point pricing.

-OptBlue pricing has lower base costs (what Amex collects) than ESA/One Point, which is meant to leave room for a processor's markup.
+OptBlue pricing has lower base costs (what Amex collects) than ESA/One Point, leaving room for a processor’s markup.
 The problem is that, like with all credit card processing pricing, the markup may be exorbitant.
 The final credit card processing tip: make sure that a processor lists their markup separately so that you can see if you’re getting a competitive markup.